AdamSiekierski/gatsby-plugin-nodejs/readme.md

 ### Usage

-1. Create an `index.js` file inside `server` directory in your Gatsby page project
+Install the plugin as shown above, and create an `index.js` file inside `server` directory of your project

-2. Create the base of web server using your favourite framework
-3. Initialize Gatsby in your server
+#### With Express

+First install `express` as a dependency to your project - `npm i express --save`

+Next, create a base of an Express server, and initialize Gatsby.

 ```js
 const express = require("express");